 More theoretically, following the medium is a particular form of medium-specific research.
-Medium specificity is not only how one sub-divides disciplinary commitments in media studies according to the primary objects of study: film, radio, television, etc. It is also a particular plea to take seriously ontological distinctiveness, though the means by which the ontologies are constructed differ.
-To the literary scholar and media theorist Marshall McLuhan, media are specific in how they engage the senses.
-15 Depth, resolution and other aesthetic properties have effects on how actively or passively one processes media.
+Medium specificity is not only how one sub-divides disciplinary commitments in media studies according to the primary objects of study: film, radio, television, etc. It is also a particular plea to take seriously ontological distinctiveness, though the means by which the ontologies are built differ.
+To the literary scholar and media theorist, Marshall McLuhan, media are specific in how they engage the senses.17 Depth, resolution and other aesthetic properties have effects on how actively or passively one processes media.
 One is filled by media, or one fills it in.
-To the cultural theorist Raymond Williams, medium specificity lies elsewhere.
-Media are specific in the forms they assume - forms shaped by the dominant actors to serve interests.
-16 For example, creating 'flow,' the term for how television sequences programming so as to keep viewers watching, boosts viewer ratings and advertising.
-Thus, to Williams, media are not a priori distinct from one another, but can be made so.
-To Katherine Hayles, the specificity of media resides in their materiality; a book specifies, whilst text does not.
-17 Her proposal for media-specific analysis is a comparative media studies program, which takes materially instantiated characteristics of media (such as hypertext in digital media), and enquires into their (simulated) presence in other media (such as print).
+To the cultural theorist, Raymond Williams, medium specificity lies elsewhere.
+Media are specific in the forms they assume - forms that are shaped by the dominant actors to serve interests.
+18 For example, the creation of 'flow,' the term for how television sequences programming so as to keep viewers watching, serves viewer ratings and advertising.
+Thus, to Williams, media are not a priori distinctive from one another, but can be made so.
+To Katherine Hayles, media have characteristics in their materiality; book specifies, whilst text does not.
+19 Her proposal for 'media-specific analysis' is a comparative media studies program, which takes materially instantiated characteristics of media (e.g., hypertext in digital media), and enquires into their (simulated) presence in other media (e.g., print).
 One could take other media traits and study them across media.
-For example, as Alexander Galloway has argued, flow is present not only in radio and television, but also on the Web, where dead links disrupt surfing.
-18
+For example, as Alexander Galloway has argued, flow is present not only in radio and television, but also on the Web, where dead links disrupt surfing.20